daleao/sdv/AwesomeProfessions/README.md

 - **RequiredExpPerExtendedLevel** (integer) - How much skill experience is required for each level up beyond 10.
 - **PrestigeRespecCost** (integer) - Monetary cost of respecing prestige profession choices for a skill.
 - **ChangeUltCost** (integer) - Monetary cost of changing the combat ultimate.
-- **UseVintageSkillBars** (boolean) - Set to true if you use the Vintage Interface﻿ mod.
-Makes the skill bars above level 10 a light pink.
-You can use this with the brown version of Vintage Interface.
-If you want to use the pink version you will have to recolor the file `assets/menus/skillbars_vintage.png` by yourself.
-- **EnableFishPondRebalance** (boolean) - Causes Fish Ponds to produce Roe, Ink or Algae in proportion to fish population.

 ## Console Commands